 Angela has an affinity for all things digital, taking an imaginative and thoughtful approach to all projects, producing beautiful, relevant design with usability and accessibility in mind.

 Angela is constantly seeking out new technologies and experiences, and exploring how these can be used in her work to the advantage of her clients.

 Sarah Smith has 15 years experience as a consumer health information specialist developing health information and information services for patients and the public.
 She began her career as a registered nurse working in a variety of fields including medicine, gynaecology and orthopaedics.
 Following her degree she worked for 10 years in the voluntary sector for two health charities, initially working on a telephone helpline and then going on to manage services and develop information strategies.
-Sarah was Head of Information and a founder member of the Blood Pressure Association, setting up, developing and evaluating a wide range of information services, including email services, a telephone helpline, online information and printed resources.
+Sarah was Head of Information and a founder member of the Blood Pressure UK (formerly the Blood Pressure Association), setting up, developing and evaluating a wide range of information services, including email services, a telephone helpline, online information and printed resources.

 As an independent consultant Sarah has specialised in writing and producing health information for the public and working with a range of clients to create educational programmes, information services and resources which meet the needs of users.
 This has included research and audit, user insight work (focus groups and reader’s panel), writing, editing and evaluation of consumer health information.
 Sarah is Operations Director of the Patient Information Forum – the organisation for consumer health information producers, she is also the author of the Guide to appraising the quality of health information,

 Sarah’s project portfolio includes working with the BMA (where she is a BMA patient information award judge and reviewer), MS Trust, Scholl (Think Feet project – producing guides on healthy feet for people with diabetes).